anth-dj-uol/geog5003_practicals/docs/index.markdown

 ### Future Improvements

-There are many potential improvements that can be implemented for this program.
-Some improvements can include:
+There are many improvements that can be implemented for this program.
+Some potential improvements include:
 - Additional editable model parameters (e.g. animation speed, plot colours)
 - Ability to save the current model view to an image or CSV file
 - More robust error handling